Invisalign in Jacksonville FL

 Tip# 5: Don’t Skip Out On Cleanings.

-Keeping your mouth clean is very important when you’re doing your Invisalign treatment.
+Keeping your mouth clean and maintaining healthy teeth is very important when you're doing your Invisalign treatment.

 Because your teeth are being shifted around, parts of your teeth that were hidden are now exposed.
 Not only that, but new bacteria is being exposed as well.